 This involves getting hold of the personal information of a shopper and using that information for the purpose of making personal purchases.
-The personal information generally includes phone numbers, credit card information, and financial information.
+Personal information generally includes phone numbers, credit card information, and financial information.
 There are many different ways of stealing personal information online such as phishing emails, installing spy apps, malware, etc.

 • Scams and Email Links

 Scammers also send emails that may look like innocuous communication from a trusted online store or bank.
 These emails may ask you to click on a link to claim an attractive discount or free products.
-However, these are forgeries and you can fall prey to it just by clicking on the link.
+However, these are forgeries and you can fall prey to them just by clicking on the link.

 • Credit Card Fraud

 Malicious users can also intercept the payment portal of an online store.
 When this happens, instead of the legitimate payment gateway, the shoppers are diverted to the site of the malicious users.
-This is how the fraudsters can gain access to your credit card information.
+This is how fraudsters can gain access to your credit card information.

 Some other common threats include adware and malware, fake online stores, cloned websites, fake charities, etc.